 Have you ever seen concrete coatings peel?
 Have you ever wondered what causes this?
 This occurs because of concrete not being prepared properly.
-In order for coatings to be able to bond with the concrete, you have to consider the cleanliness of the surface.
+In order for decorative concrete coatings to be able to bond with the concrete, you have to consider the cleanliness of the surface.
 It should also be open and absorbent.
 When the floor coating doesn’t bond with the surface, it basically just cures and floats on it.
 And until something is dropped, it would crack or water would get underneath, causing it to come off very easily from the surface.
 A proper bond for coatings must be able to make it one with the concrete surface.

 The way we at Northwest Concrete Resurfacing ensures this bond with the coating and concrete is through the process of diamond grinding or shot blasting.
 Both of these floor preparation techniques removes any trace of paint, spills and glue.